-Hyperlipidemia is a condition characterized by high level of lipids (fats / cholesterol) circulating in the blood.
+Hyperlipidemia is a condition where there are high level of lipids (fats / cholesterol) circulating in the blood.
 There are different types of hyperlipidemias, all of which are risk factors for developing heart disease.

-Studies have shown an association between high blood cholesterol and premature heart attacks.
-Excess cholesterol in the blood can collect in the arteries and form a plaque (a raised lesion on the inside of an artery).
+Studies have shown a link between high blood cholesterol and premature heart attacks.
+Too much cholesterol in the blood can collect in the arteries and form a plaque (a raised lesion on the inside of an artery).

 Over time, this plaque can build up and narrow the arteries, which in turn may clog the flow of blood.
-This process can begin in early childhood and may eventually result in coronary artery disease, heart attacks or stroke.
+This process can begin in early childhood and over time may result in coronary artery disease, heart attacks or stroke.